edictlab/RIAdemo/README.md

 If you want to run the application on the Windows operating system, install the appropriate drivers for accessing a Sqlite database.

-Now install the Sqlite adapter Ruby gem:

-      $ jruby -S gem install dm-sqlite-adapter

-This command will download and install several Ruby gems.

 ### Installation of DataMapper

+#### Manual installation

 When we have Sqlite adapter installed, we now install the DataMapper gem and its dependancies:

-      $ jruby -S gem install datamapper
+      $ jruby -S gem install datamapper --no-ri --no-rdoc

+Now install the following two Ruby gems:

+      $ jruby -S gem install jdbc-sqlite3 -v "3.7.2.1" --no-ri --no-rdoc Now install the Sqlite adapter Ruby gem:

+      $ jruby -S gem install dm-sqlite-adapter --no-ri --no-rdoc

+This command will download and install several Ruby gems.

+#### Installation using Bundler

+The required gems can be installed using bundler Ruby gem.
+First, install bundler gem:

+      $ jruby -S gem install bundler --no-ri --no-rdoc

+Then type the following command:

+      $ jruby -S bundle update

+All required gems should be installed.

 ### Clone the Git project